differentsyntax/Safe-adelphia/README.md

 ```
 ## Features

-* Shows live location and names of friends on the map who are using the app and have subscribed to the same Pusher channel
+* Shows the live location and names of friends on the map who are using the app and have subscribed to the same Pusher channel
 * On-screen notification when a friend enters and starts sharing the location or exits their app and stops sharing the location
 * Slack message / email / On-screen notification (as set) as soon as the user enters a shady/unsafe area of the city